jdmota/quasejs/packages/builder/README.md

 ## Features

-- Automatic code splitting when using `import()`
-- Customizable code splitting
-- Hot Module Replacement support
-- Automatic service worker creation support
 - Supports any file type or language, even images, not just JavaScript
 - Supports any file types as entries, like HTML
 - Thanks to the plugin architecture, inlined JavaScript in HTML is possible
-- Thanks to the architecture, file changes are correctly detected and only what changed is updated.
+- Thanks to the architecture, file changes are correctly detected and only what changed is updated
+- Automatic code splitting when using `import()`
+- Hot Module Replacement support
 - `load` and `error` events are emitted for script tags, replicating the `<script type="module">` behaviour
 - The runtime is small (2kB or less) and is able to fetch the necessary scripts for each module in parallel
 - Errors have code frames to help pinpoint to the problem